bwittmann/RecMVCNN/README.md

 <img src="docs/images/RecMVCNN_Data.png" alt="Multi-view images of different data domains." class="center" width=1500>

+To construct individual splits or filter the dataset, please refer to the script `dataset_filter_and_shuffle.py`.

 ## Environment Variables
 To use this project, you must set several environment variables beforehand in a .env file using dotenv.